defndaines/kiroku/nebula-award.md

 - [ ] 2020: Sarah Pinsker _A Song for a New Day_
 - [ ] 2021: Martha Wells _Network Effect_
 - [ ] 2022: P. Djèlí Clark _A Master of Djinn_
-- [x] 2023: R. F. Kuang _Babel: Or the Necessity of Violence: An Arcane History of the Oxford Translators' Revolution_
+- [x] 2023: R. F. Kuang _Babel: Or the Necessity of Violence: An Arcane History of the Oxford Translators’ Revolution_
 - [ ] 2024: Vajra Chandrasekera _The Saint of Bright Doors_

 ## Best Novella (5)